aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 Here are some near-future improvements we have planned:

-1. Add support for installing NVIDIA drivers
+[ ] Add checks for dependencies in the build scripts to enforce ordering [ ] Actually implement the optimize-performance script rather than having it be a stub [ ] Add support for installing NVIDIA drivers
-2. Add support for installing CUDA
+[ ] Add support for installing CUDA
-3. Add support for creating a custom Spack environment
-5. Add support for installing Pyxis and enroot
+[ ] Add support for creating a custom Spack environment [ ] Add support for installing Pyxis and enroot
-6. Add support for installing AppTainer
+[ ] Add support for installing AppTainer

 A little further in the future, this recipe will (probably) become a standalone repository, with a different release cadence from HPC Recipes for AWS.